Become stronger, row faster, avoid injuries

 The muscles of the legs are the strongest and largest muscle group in the body.
 They initiate the rowing drive and do most of the work during this movement.
 Rowers with weak legs will sacrifice performance during the catch as this is the time where the highest leg force is required.
 Apart from that, using the power of your legs will decrease the workload of your upper body.

-Including exercises such squats and lunges in your training regimen can, therefore, help to make you a faster, more powerful rower.
+Including exercises, such as squats and lunges in your training regimen can, therefore, help to make you a faster, more powerful rower.
 For exercise ideas, check out the Regatta workouts that include strength training.

 Core training can help you to prevent rowing injuries